ezesil/Hubcon/README.md

 Implemented an ingest system.
 Servers can receive one or multiple IAsyncEnumerable<T>'s from the client and consume them in multiple tasks.

-Implemented a seamless method method calling system, through HTTP or Websockets, as you wish.
+Implemented a seamless method calling system, through HTTP or Websockets, as you wish.

 Implemented a lightweight custom middleware pipeline with extended details about the operation, and the parsed request.

-Just because... **I hate manual integrations**.
+Just because **i hate manual integrations**.

+## Project status
+This project in a mature beta state, and it will soon be used in real cross-platform projects to show its capabilities.

 ## 📄 License